 It’s part of our mission to provide convenient ways for students across the nation and all over the globe to earn a degree from Nova Southeastern University.
-That’s why we offer many of our degree programs through distance education, with classes delivered outside the Fort Lauderdale area either online, or at one of our Student Educational Centers throughout Florida.
+That’s why we offer many of our degree programs through distance education, with classes delivered outside the Fort Lauderdale area either online, or at one of our Regional Campuses.

 Students don’t have to be on our main campus to have a traditional college experience.
-Our off-campus Student Educational Centers allow those who live far from Fort Lauderdale to experience an on-campus atmosphere.
-Our Centers provide opportunities to develop friendships, form study groups and use videoconferencing equipment to connect with the main campus.
+Our Regional Campuses allow those who live far from Fort Lauderdale to experience an on-campus atmosphere.
+Our campuses provide opportunities to develop friendships, form study groups and use videoconferencing equipment to connect with the main campus.

 - Convenient evening and weekend classes

 - Outstanding on-site faculty members who are professionals participating in their fields